rosaregalado/titanic-dataset-challenges/README.md

 Not all records have all of the data.
 Some are missing one field or another.
 There might some cases where you'll need to filter out records that are missing a value.

+## Use map, filter, and reduce to solev these problems

+- Map: The map method is crucial because it allows you to transform each element of an array into a new array, based on a provided function.
+It enables you to apply a specific operation or manipulation to every item in an array, returning a new array of the same length.
+By using map, you can efficiently perform operations like modifying values, extracting specific properties, or even creating entirely new objects from the original array.
+- Filter: The filter method is essential when you want to selectively extract elements from an array based on a condition.
+It takes a function that evaluates each item, and if the function returns true, the item is included in the resulting array.
+This enables you to easily create new arrays containing only the elements that satisfy a particular criteria, such as filtering out certain values, finding specific patterns, or removing unwanted data from a dataset.
+- Reduce: The reduce method is a powerful tool for performing aggregations or calculations on an array of values.
+It applies a function against an accumulator and each element of the array, reducing the array to a single value.
+With reduce, you can efficiently compute sums, products, averages, or any other complex calculations by sequentially processing the array elements.
+It allows you to solve problems that require iterating over the array and maintaining a running total or accumulating data.

+These three methods, map, filter, and reduce, are vital in JavaScript programming as they provide elegant and concise ways to transform, filter, and aggregate data within arrays.
+They promote code readability, reusability, and enable you to write more declarative and functional-style code.
+Mastering these methods empowers you to write cleaner, more efficient, and expressive JavaScript code.

+Map, filter, and reduce abstract the most common array manipulation operations into easy to use functions.

 ## Use Array.filter() to find matching records

 Use `Array.filter()` to find records that have a matching value.
 Filter returns a new array with only the matching items.